 - It’s twenty-five to three.
 It’s been raining.

-its – this can mean only one thing: the neutral possessive – something which indicates belonging to
+This can mean only one thing: the neutral possessive – something which indicates belonging to.

 - This boat and its sails are painted red.

 - The computer and its printer need to be moved.

 The confusion among English language speakers arises because we assume that we must have an apostrophe when talking of something belonging to someone or something.
 However, this is not always true.

 It is when we use names of things that we add an apostrophe (Sarah’s book).